As you probably know, measuring aggregate web activity based on Page Views in Google Analytics is not a good idea.

 For me, that has made them more than worth it.

-In a future article, I will explain how to used this data to create a new "topology" of the content on my website – and how this helps to uncover peaks, valleys and cliffs(!) in the user journey.
+In a future article, I will explain how to used this data to create a new "topology" of the content on my website – and how this helps to uncover peaks, valleys and cliffs(!) in the user experience.

 Update 22 May 2021 - This article about Content Groups has been shared on the official Google Analytics Twitter account.
 Must be something useful in it after all!